jtom38/PowerDashboard/README.md

 Download the source.
 Extract source to a folder
-Open a terminal and navigate to the folder. run 'npm install'  this will install node modules run 'npm run SQL' this will generate the DB for you. run 'npm run sass' this will generate the sites CSS file. run 'npm run start' to turn on the service.
+Open a terminal and navigate to the folder. run 'npm install'  this will install node modules. run 'npm run SQL' this will generate the DB for you. run 'npm run sass' this will generate the sites CSS file. run 'npm run start' to turn on the service.